yomidevs/yomitan/docs/development/language-features.md

 This is just for some type safety.
 The first key is the ISO code.
 Most languages will then only have a `pre` key (the other one is `post`), and its value is the type of text preprocessors you used in `language-descriptors.js`.
 Use the TypeScript operator `&` as needed.
 If you didn't use any text preprocessors, you can set the value to `Record<string, never>`.

 That's it!
 Your language should now be selectable from the dropdown, and may work perfectly fine already.
+If you don't already have a dictionary to test with, check out [Dictionaries](../dictionaries.md).
 For more advanced features, read on.

 ## Language Features